 - Piedmont Park was initially a forest

-- In 1834, Samuel and Sarah Walker, one of the area’s pioneer settlers, purchased the land for $450
+- In 1834, Samuel and Sarah Walker, among the area’s pioneer settlers, purchased the land for $450

 - Walkers built a cabin on what is now the Active Oval, cleared the trees, and transformed it into farmland